 Chiropractic Adjustments Defined, Discussed, and DemonstratedSeptember 23, 2020

-Greetings once again from your friends at TexStar Chiropractic here in Austin.
+Greetings once again from your friends at TexStar Chiropractic serving Buda and Kyle.
 Exercise is incredibly important to both our physical and mental health so it’s great to see so many of our neighbors exercising and taking care of themselves.
 But what should we do about exercise when we have back or neck pain?
 Do you rest or power through the pain and keep up the exercise routine?

 There are lots of opinions out there and some pretty good research studies on the subject and I will go through some of those but the big thing to remember is that every situation is a little different.
 If you are unsure what is causing your pain see a healthcare provider who can diagnose your condition and give you specific advice.

 The research has been clear and consistent that exercise is helpful in the healing process of spine injuries.
 For injuries to other joints it seems to be even more crucial to properly repair the soft tissue structures like ligaments and cartilage.
 Physicians are now recommending that